KvLetsCode/Portfolio/README.md

 This portfolio was built with a focus on clean UI, smooth user experience, and responsiveness.

-- ## Component-Based Architecture
+- ### Component-Based Architecture
-Every section (About, Projects, Experience, Education, TechStack) is split into its own React component for scalability and maintainability.
+ - Every section (About, Projects, Experience, Education, TechStack) is split into its own React component for scalability and maintainability.

-- ## Styling & Layout
+- ### Styling & Layout

-Used TailwindCSS for utility-first styling and consistent spacing.
+ - Used TailwindCSS for utility-first styling and consistent spacing.

-Added DaisyUI for pre-built UI components like buttons and cards.

-- ## Animations
+- ### Animations

-Integrated GSAP for scroll-based animations.
+- Integrated GSAP for scroll-based animations.

-Used ScrollTrigger so sections animate only when in the viewport.
+- Used ScrollTrigger so sections animate only when in the viewport.

-Leveraged gsap.matchMedia() for responsive animations: smaller motion on mobile, more dramatic motion on desktop.
+- Leveraged gsap.matchMedia() for responsive animations: smaller motion on mobile, more dramatic motion on desktop.

-Timeline chaining and stagger created a smooth cascading effect for titles and content.
+- Timeline chaining and stagger created a smooth cascading effect for titles and content.

-- ## Responsiveness
+- ### Responsiveness

-Used Tailwind breakpoints to adapt layout across devices.
+- Used Tailwind breakpoints to adapt layout across devices.

-Animations recalculated with invalidateOnRefresh so they remain consistent on resize/rotate.
+- Animations recalculated with invalidateOnRefresh so they remain consistent on resize/rotate.

-- ## Deployment
+- ### Deployment

-Configured GitHub Pages with Vite for a fast, production-ready build.
+ -Configured GitHub Pages with Vite for a fast, production-ready build.

 ---